 Chinese and Russian regulators have both approved COVID-19 vaccines, but that has been on the basis of phase II data.

-“The rest of the world is looking at the U.K. and [at] accelerating approval,” said Rene Reinert, professor of Microbiology and Infectious Diseases, who is vice president for Medical and Scientific Affairs at Pfizer Vaccines.
-“When you sent an email to MHRA you got a reply in 10 minutes; you were quick in responding,” Reinert said a U.K. press briefing.
+“The rest of the world is looking at the U.K. and [at] accelerating approval,” said Rene Reinert, professor of microbiology and infectious diseases, who is vice president for Medical and Scientific Affairs at Pfizer Vaccines.
+“When you sent an email to MHRA you got a reply in 10 minutes; you were quick in responding,” Reinert, who is based in Frankfurt, Germany, told attendees of a U.K. press briefing.